GEOL 3300 - Geological Field Methods II

 5-day field school

-A five day field course that teaches fundamental principles and methods of bedrock geological mapping with preparation of a geological map and written report.
-Topics include: geologic interpretation of field data, topographic and geological maps; stratigraphic interpretation; systematics of rock and mineral identification; description and classification of geological structures and unconformities, and application of relative age determination.
+A five-day field course that teaches fundamental principles and methods of bedrock geological mapping with the preparation of a geological map and written report.
+Topics include geologic interpretation of field data, topographic and geological maps; stratigraphic interpretation; systematics of rock and mineral identification; description and classification of geological structures and unconformities; and application of relative age determination.
 This course is offered during a special session immediately preceding the Fall Semester.